Probe particles in odd active viscoelastic fluids: how activity and dissipation determine linear stability: Linear stability of a probe particle in an odd active viscoelastic fluid

 To continue our stability analysis while keeping the technicalities to a minimum, we now restrict to the incompressible case.
 In this simpler case, odd lift effects are absent \cite{abanov2018odd,lier2023lift}, the tensor $\mathcal{M}_{ij}$ is proportional to the identity, and the probe particle stability is determined by the poles of

 with $\tau_0=\rho_0 a^2/\eta_{\rm s}$.
-As shown in App.~\ref{sec_appendix_stability}, these poles correspond to the roots of a third-order polynomial, and stability can be discussed analytically.
+As shown in App.~\ref{sec_appendix_stability}, these poles \com{in the complex plane} correspond to the roots of a third-order polynomial, and stability can be discussed analytically.
 We first discuss the simpler case where Onsager symmetry is enforced.

 \textit{Onsager-symmetric fluid.} We can take $\bm\nu=\bm\nu'$ and stability is ensured iff

 It is important to note that if the thermodynamics constraint~\eqref{eq:thermoConstraint} holds, all the conditions of Eq.~\eqref{eq:allconstraints} are satisfied and the system is always stable at long-time, as expected.
 Constraint~\eqref{eq:condition2} coincides with the condition for the stability of a general odd viscoelastic fluid, which we derived in Ref.~\cite{lier2022passive} by considering the stability of perturbative modes.
 We also note that the constraint~\eqref{eq:condition3} depends on the mass density $\rho_0$ (through $\tau_0$), whereas the other constraints Eqs.~\eqref{eq:condition1} and \eqref{eq:condition2} only depend on viscoelastic coefficients.